Minimalistic Presentation and Coideal Structure of Twisted Yangians: R-matrix presentation

 The precise relations between $t_{ab}(u)$ and $\xi_i(u),x_i^\pm(u)$ are described in \cite{JLM18} which are very similar to type $\mathsf A$ in Appendix \ref{sec:app}.
-The rest calculation is very similar to that in Appendix \ref{sec:app}.
-Hence we do not repeat.
+The rest of the calculation is very similar to that in Appendix \ref{sec:app}, hence we do not repeat it.